Is Bankruptcy right option for me?

 - Accept the sale of their property to repay their debt.

-- Usually, the term lasts for twelve 12 months.
+- Usually, the term lasts twelve months.

 - Bankruptcy no longer has the stigma it once had.